Libyan desert glass

-Libyan Desert glass or Great Sand Sea glass is an impactite, made mostly of lechatelierite, found in areas in the eastern Sahara, in the deserts of eastern Libya and western Egypt.
+Libyan desert glass or Great Sand Sea glass is an impactite, made mostly of lechatelierite, found in areas in the eastern Sahara, in the deserts of eastern Libya and western Egypt.
 Fragments of desert glass can be found over areas of tens of square kilometers.
+Like obsidian, it was knapped and used to make tools during the Pleistocene.

 Geologic origin

 The origin of desert glass is uncertain.
 Meteoritic origins have long been considered possible, and recent research links the glass to impact features, such as zircon breakdown, vaporized quartz and meteoritic metals, and to an impact crater.
-Some geologists associate the glass with radiative melting from meteoric large aerial bursts, making it analogous to trinitite created from sand exposed to the thermal radiation of a nuclear explosion.
+Some geologists, based on a widely reported 2006 study by Sandia National Laboratories, associate the glass with radiative melting from meteoric large aerial bursts, making it analogous to trinitite created from sand exposed to the thermal radiation of a nuclear explosion.
 Libyan Desert glass has been dated as having formed about 29 million years ago.
-Like obsidian, it was knapped and used to make tools during the Pleistocene.

-The glass is nearly pure silica which requires temperatures above 1,600 °C to form – hotter than any igneous rock on Earth.
-However, few mineral relics survived from whatever caused the melting, including a form of quartz called cristobalite, a rarely occurring high-temperature mineral; and grains of the mineral zircon, although most have reacted to form a higher-temperature mineral called zirconia.
-Ideas about how the glass formed include melting during meteorite impact, or melting caused by an airburst from an asteroid or other object burning up high in Earth's atmosphere.
+Analysis of samples with the electron backscatter diffraction (EBSD) technique revealed zircon crystal structures that form only when reidite melts at very high temperatures and is then converted to zircon.
+Reidite has been found only at meteorite impact sites, where it was formed at the very high pressures of impact.
+Airbursts never yield this type of mineral transformation.